John-Nagle/serde-llsd/README.md

 ## Introduction

 There are three formats - XML, binary, and "Notation".
-All store the same data, which is roughly what JSON can represent.
+All store the same data, which is roughly the same as what JSON can represent.
 Parsing and output functions are provided.

 ## Status